by Susan Flantzer © Unofficial Royalty 2015

 George had eight siblings:

 Despite being premature, George turned out to be healthy but was restrained and shy.
-The family moved to Leicester House in Leicester Square where George and his brother Edward were taught by a private tutor, Francis Ayscough.
-George was a good student and at the age of eight, he was able to read and write in English and German.
-He was the first British monarch who received systematic scientific education, studying chemistry, physics, and astronomy.
+The family moved to Leicester House in Leicester Square, where George and his brother Edward were taught by a private tutor, Francis Ayscough.
+George was a good student, and at the age of eight, he could read and write in English and German.
+He was the first British monarch to receive a systematic scientific education, studying chemistry, physics, and astronomy.
 In addition, he was taught mathematics, history, geography, French, Latin, music, agriculture, and constitutional law.
 George learned how to fence, dance, and ride, and received instruction in the Anglican religion.

 On March 21, 1751, George’s father, Frederick, Prince of Wales died at the age of 44.
 13-year-old George became heir to the throne and was created Prince of Wales and Earl of Chester by his grandfather King George II on April 20, 1751.
 His education was then entrusted to his governor Simon Harcourt, 1st Earl Harcourt and his tutor Thomas Hayter, Bishop of Norwich.